3 Data Types in R

 3.2 Factors

 These are unordered categorical data with levels.
 There’s no degree of distance or ranking in nominal factor variables.
-Example are the name of states in a country, name of trees, nursery plantation site, and so on.
-Below are three data, one for tree names, another for poultry birds according to use, and the last is fertilizer.
+Example are the name of states in a country, name of trees, names of treatments, and so on.
+Below are example nominal data.

 poultry_birds <-factor(c("breeders", "broilers", "layers"))